 $mydomain and others).
 First I assign the same MX host to bcorp.com as I did to acorp.com, that is acorp.com with a priority of 1.
 Then I address an email to firstname.lastname@example.org and another to email@example.com from some outside source.
 The outside source looks for MX hosts for acorp.com and bcorp.com and find in each case that the top (and only) MX host is acorp.com.
 After a quick DNS lookup it finds my SMTP server.
 Given that Postfix considers itself the destination for both acorp.com and bcor.com, it will accept both emails.
 Once inside the door though, all that matters is the username, i.e. alice in both cases.
 So both emails end up in local user alice’s inbox.

 The limits of local

-As mentioned in the last post, Postfix has a dizzying assortment of tools to rewrite and redirect email, so we could make the two emails go to different inboxes.
-However, I think this is where we have to accept that a local setup is not really what we want. email@example.com and firstname.lastname@example.org are not the same user, masquerading behind different doors, it’s two different email addresses for two different purposes.
-Logically, therefore we need to move on to a virtual setup, where accounts are divorced from shell users.
+As mentioned in the last post, Postfix has a dizzying assortment of tools to rewrite and redirect email, so I could make the two emails go to different inboxes.
+However, I think this is where I have to accept that a local setup is not really what I want. firstname.lastname@example.org and email@example.com are not the same user, masquerading behind different doors, it’s two different email addresses for two different purposes.
+Logically, therefore I need to move on to a virtual setup, where accounts are divorced from shell users.

-Now that we have opened up to the outside world we will be getting attempts to use our server for relay.
+Now that I have opened up to the outside world I will be getting attempts to use my server for relay.
 In other words, spammers.
-Don’t worry: Postfix’s default settings make sure that it will not relay anything except email from within your network.
-So unless they’re in your wifi or on your box, you should be safe.
-If you want to be sure, though, as always, stop the postfix.service when not testing.
+Postfix’s default settings make sure that it will not relay anything except email from within my network.
+So unless they’re in my wifi or on my box, I should be safe.
+Again, though, as always, I stop the

 Next move will be to switch to a genuine virtual domain.
 This will a) make it easier to manage multiple domains without conflating usernames between domains and b) make it easier to create email accounts and not worry about homes and shells and all that.